KaustubhRai/KaustubhRai.github.io/content/posts/second_article.md

 College students or most people, in general, are drawn to hacking as they want to feel the rush of excitement that comes from hacking something.

 But their general idea of what hacking is often coming from seeing it done in a movie, television, or a video game.
 The problem is,  they often show it wrongly.
 Hacking isn't typing faster than the other person or solving a puzzle by rotating objects.
-It takes much longer than that and requires a lot of patience.
+It takes much longer than that and requires a lot of patience(Reading this article is also gonna require you a lot of patience).

 CTF players are often newbies and a CTF is meant for them as an introduction to the world of cybersecurity.